Al Pacino as Michael Corleone, cold and calculating New York Mafia boss

 Costume Designer: Anna Hill Johnstone

-Last weekend, I attended the baptism of my girlfriend’s nephew.
+Last weekend, I attended a baptism.
 While other family members were snapping photos through tearful eyes, I kept picturing fat Clemenza blowing a guy away with a shotgun and Moe Greene getting the Bugsy Siegel treatment.

 Whether or not you’re the type of person moved to sentiment by a baptism, anyone who has seen The Godfather can hardly forget the brilliance of Coppola’s juxtaposition between Michael admitting his son into the church while simultaneously sending his enemies to hell.